sejalvasan/sejalvasan/README.md

 ## About me 😄
 <ul>
  <li>I am pursuing my bachelors in Information Technology engineering.</li>
-<li>I an passionate Frontend Development and Technical Blogging and making Open Source contributions.</li>
+<li>I am passionate about Frontend Development and Technical Blogging and making Open Source contributions.</li>
 <li>Being a technophile I have always been eager to bring value to the tech community through hard work and commitment to quality.
 I love to learn new things and implement my  learnings practically.</li>
   </ul>